Key Takeaways for Students

 The Bachelor of Science in Healthcare Administration (BSHA) is a management degree.
 This bachelor’s degree focuses on the efficient operation of healthcare facilities such as hospitals, nursing homes and clinics.
 The degree teaches students how to handle the business side of health care administration and the unique challenges faced by the health care industry.
 This career path stands among the business and financial occupations within a clinic or facility.
 Healthcare administrators may want to take basic medical classes to better understand their working environment.
 They are not required to engage in an education that is required of most medical professionals.

 Healthcare management is a broad category of employment.
 Graduates with their BSHA typically start at the lower end of the employment ladder, but have plenty of career opportunities for upward mobility as the health care industry needs more qualified administrators.
+Earning a master’s in healthcare administration will help you advance too.
 Aging populations drive the need for health care and increase the need for more people to work in the administrative side of medical facilities.

 Explore our featured online programs to find the right match for you today.